canopas/iOS-developer-roadmap/README.md

 * On Cell click user information should be displayed with Name, avatar , followers, following  on another screen.
 * Take a batch size of 30 & put a loader at bottom of the screen while loading data.

+Note:
+    - Use [Alamofire](https://github.com/Alamofire/Alamofire) for API call.
+    - Use [Kingfisher](https://github.com/onevcat/Kingfisher) to load image from URL.

 ## Sprint 4

 * UICollectionview